Target external content with Office365 and DocRead Microsoft 365 / SharePoint Online is an ...

 - You can snapshot an entire environment in one go or on a machine by machine basis.

-- You can share enviromental ‘clones’ with others users very easily.
+- You can share enviromental 'clones' with other users very easily.

-- There’s tons of starting points to build up from – checkout their showcase.
+- There are tons of starting points to build up from.

 - This is their business and they know what they're doing.